 At the time of Sister Faustina, Convents of the Congregation of Our Lady of Mercy were contemplative-active.
 Sisters would very rarely go to the city and only on important matters, for example for processions organized by the Jesuit fathers on the Feast of the Sacred Heart.
 Sister Faustina certainly took part in the procession of 19 June 1936.
-She noted in her “Diary” – “When we went to the Jesuits’ place for the procession of the Sacred Heart, during Vespers I saw the same rays coming forth from the Sacred Host, just as they are painted in the image.
-My soul was filled with great longing for God.”
-(Diary 657).
+She noted in her “Diary” – “When we went to the Jesuits for the Sacred Heart procession, during Vespers I saw rays coming out of the Most Blessed Host the same as those painted in the picture.
+My soul was filled with longing for God” (Diary 657).
 It should also be added that the priests of the Society of Jesus were confessors and retreat preachers in the convents of the Congregation of Our Lady of Mercy.
 Sister Faustina was brought up on the spirituality of this order and with the Jesuits’ formation support.
 First Father Edmund Elter played an immensely important role in her life, and then Father Józej Andrasz, who was her confessor and spiritual director in Kraków.

 The Municipal Hospital in Prądnik Biały was founded in the years 1913–1917 following a resolution made by the Kraków City Council.
 The construction was based on the designs authorised by city doctor T. Janiszewski, the first general manager of the Hospital, and by the famous Kraków architect Jan Zawiejski.
 The chapel, located in a separate building, was designed in the modernist style by A. Szyszko-Bohusz or F. Mączyński.
 At the time it opened the infirmary accommodated 120 beds for patients with scarlet fever and 126 for patients with tuberculosis.